-The Board currently consists of ten directors.
+The Board currently consists of eight directors.
 All directors serve a one-year term and are subject to re-election each year.
 The terms of all of the Company's current directors expire at the Meeting.
-W. Steve Albrecht and Steven F. Udvar-Hazy are not standing for re-election at the Meeting.
-As a result, at the Meeting, the Company proposes to elect eight of the ten current directors, other than Mr. Albrecht and Mr. Udvar-Hazy, to hold office until the 2023 Annual Meeting of Shareholders and until their successors have been elected and have qualified.
+At the Meeting, the Company proposes to elect the eight current directors to hold office until the 2024 Annual Meeting of Shareholders and until their successors have been elected and have qualified.
 The eight nominees for election at the Meeting are listed below.